spring-ai-playground

 Required tools

 Applying a preset resets the built-in MCP server to expose exactly those tools - the same preset-authoritative model the default-tool preset uses - turns built-in MCP on for the new chat, and selects them in the tool selector.
 A confirmation dialog lists what will be exposed before you commit.
 The new exposure persists across restarts and is the same set shown in Tool Studio’s built-in exposure, so the chat and Tool Studio always agree.
 Tools are never enabled silently.
+The startup tool preset and this chat preset are two entry points to that same exposed set, not competing systems - see Default Tools → Two presets, one exposed set.

 My presets - saving your own